gsmolinski/dedupewider/README.md

-interviewer can be switched to company C to speak with employee E and the second interviewer, when calling company Y, can also be switched to company C to speak with employee E. If some data in database (like phone numbers) can be use to collapse companies X, Y and C to one record, the chance for this inconvenience will be much lower.
+interviewer can be switched to company C to speak with employee E and the second interviewer, when calling company Y, can also be switched to company C to speak with employee E. If some data in database (like phone numbers) can be use to collapse companies X, Y and C into one record, the chance for this inconvenience will be much lower.

 ## Installation